 What is AO

 So what is AO exactly and how does it relate to real world?
-AO is an effect of ambient light spreading between objects (hence the effects name) and also of some dirt accumulation naturally occuring in crevices.
+AO is an effect of ambient light spreading between objects (hence the effects name) and also of some dirt accumulation naturally occurring in crevices.
 Counter to popular belief, AO is not 100% real-world based.
 Take a look at walls-ceiling corner – it has no dark gradient on it (even worse, some corners seem to gain brightness near the edge due to light reflecting from other side).
 Still, AO is a nice artistic effect that adds depth to the picture and gives objects more “weight”, making details to stand out more.

 How AO is done